 The Dye Family Award

 The First Tee of South Central Wisconsin is pleased to present the Dye Family Award.
-This award is intended to recognize senior high school students for their service to others at the local, state and national levels.
-On January 9, 2016 the recipient of the first Dye Family Award was announced.
-There were no applicants for the 2016 award.
-If you have a history of community giving and are a senior this year planning to attend college, you may be eligible to apply for the 2017 award.
+This annual award is intended to recognize senior high school students for their service to others at the local, state and national levels.
+The 2018 recipient of the Dye Family Award was Cassidy Schnell.
+If you have a history of community giving and are a senior this year planning to attend college, you may be eligible to apply for the 2019 award.
 Check eligibility guidelines here.
-The 2017 application is available here.
+The 2019 application is available here.

 The First Tee Scholars Program

-In addition, through the national The First Tee organization, The First Tee of South Central Wisconsin has college financial assistance opportunities for participants in The First Tee Life Skills Experience™.
+In addition, through the national First Tee organization, the First Tee of South Central Wisconsin has college financial assistance opportunities for participants in the First Tee Life Skills Experience™.
 As participants reach levels of certification, they are eligible to apply for college financial assistance.
-We hope that many participants from The First Tee of South Central Wisconsin will benefit from these opportunities.
+We hope that many participants from the First Tee of South Central Wisconsin will benefit from these opportunities.